tylerthomasallen/docs/src/pages/integrations/appsflyer.md

 ## Setup

-!!! note "Prerequisite"
+### Prerequisites
-    - This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide).
+- This guide requires you to have already integrated the Branch mobile SDK.
 - You also need to be a AppsFlyer customer and have the AppsFlyer SDK.

 ### Retrieve your AppsFlyer Information